BIRDING OPPORTUNITIES

 American Birding Association website.

-carolina Bird club
+Carolina Bird club

-he Carolina Bird Club is a non-profit organization which represents and supports the birding community in the Carolinas through its official website, publications, meetings, workshops, trips, and partnerships, whose mission is
+The Carolina Bird Club is a non-profit organization which represents and supports the birding community in the Carolinas through its official website, publications, meetings, workshops, trips, and partnerships, whose mission is

 • To promote the observation, enjoyment, and study of birds.